upsight/FuseSDKMarmalade/README.md

 	See FuseAPI/docs/Callbacks.txt for information about callback functions available from the FuseAPI

-   The Fuse API key can be found in your dashboard view for the app your are trying to integrate by navigating to Admin->Integrate SDK in the [Fuseboxx](https://www.fuseboxx.com) dashboard.
+   The Fuse API key can be found in your dashboard view for the app your are integrating by navigating to Admin->Integrate SDK in the [Fuseboxx](https://www.fuseboxx.com) dashboard.

 5. UnRegister Callbacks when application terminates<br>